1.1 We are committed to safeguarding the privacy of our clients, candidates and website visitors.

 We place qualified and experienced professionals holding childcare, maternity nurse and teaching qualifications

-- Part-time Native English speaking Tutor required for G5, located on the outskirts of Moscow, 4000RUB-5000RUB per hour.
-Start ASAP.
+- Full-Time Native English speaking Governess required for G8, located on the outskirts of Moscow, £900 – £1200 per week (live in or /out), start ASAP.